What is interstitial cystitis?

 Discomfort can range from a mild burning sensation to severe pain.
 The degree of discomfort can be persistent or infrequent.
 Some people have periods of remission.

-According to the Interstitial Cystitis Association, IC affects between four and 12 million people in the United States.
-Although children and adult men can get IC, women account for 90 percent of the cases (ICA).
+According to the Interstitial Cystitis Association, IC affects more than 12 million people in the United States.
+Women are most likely to develop IC, but children and adult men can get it as well.

 IC is also known as painful bladder syndrome (PBS), bladder pain syndrome (BPS), and chronic pelvic pain (CPP).